-For any questions, please email Guy and Harry of the ‘BPT Network‘ team.
-If you want to create one yourself, let me know, and let’s make this vision of 1-day pilgrimage routes to all the cathedrals in Britain happen.
+For any questions, please email Guy of the ‘BPT Network‘ team.
+If you want to create one yourself, let Guy know and let’s make this vision of 1-day pilgrimage routes to all the cathedrals in Britain happen.

-Other related ideas to the 1-day cathedral routes project
+Other related ideas to the 1-day pilgrimage to cathedrals project